Quantity Surveying BSc (Hons)

 What our graduates say

 I have always had an interest in buildings and an appreciation of architecture which led me to choose Property Planning and Development which focuses on the practical side of the built environment and provides the opportunity to gain a professional qualification.
-I chose Kingston for a number of reasons: its proximity to London - a great thriving metropolis that always excites; the sandwich placement - a chance to get some hands-on experience; the excellent reputation held by the School of Surveying in the property industry; and the accreditation by the Royal Institution of Chartered Surveyors.
+I chose Kingston for a number of reasons: its proximity to London – a great thriving metropolis that always excites; the professional placement – a chance to get some hands-on experience; the excellent reputation held by the School of Surveying in the property industry; and the accreditation by the Royal Institution of Chartered Surveyors.

 The course was both interesting and challenging, which I think is how a degree course should be.
 It allowed me to gain an in-depth appreciation of the technical side of surveying and apply that knowledge to real situations.
 I definitely became more passionate about the subject as time went by.
 My placement year in industry was one of the highlights of the degree.
 It enabled me to develop professionally and bolstered my technical knowledge.
 It also refocused me when I returned to the University to complete my final year.